CGI-FR/TIPO/README.md

     - employees.*.surname
 ```

-But there is other ways to configure a group.
+However, there are other ways to configure a group:

 1- **Inline array**